ssh_config(5) — Linux manual page

 ControlPath

-Specify the path to the control socket used for
+Specify the path to the control socket used for connection

-connection sharing as described in the ControlMaster
+sharing as described in the ControlMaster section above or

-sharing.
-Arguments to ControlPath may use the tilde
+to ControlPath may use the tilde syntax to refer to a

-syntax to refer to a user's home directory, the tokens
+user's home directory, the tokens described in the

-described in the “TOKENS” section and environment
+“TOKENS” section and environment variables as described in

-section.
-It is recommended that any ControlPath used for
+that any ControlPath used for opportunistic connection

-opportunistic connection sharing include at least %h, %p,
+sharing include at least %h, %p, and %r (or alternatively

-and %r (or alternatively %C) and be placed in a directory
+%C) and be placed in a directory that is not writable by

-that is not writable by other users.
-This ensures that
+other users.
+This ensures that shared connections are

-shared connections are uniquely identified.
+uniquely identified.

 ControlPersist